beechnut/OpenRentMap/README.md

 + Create a GeoJSON tile layer from the statewide parcel database.
 The tile layer should include attributes ID and Address.

-+ Create a JSON API (using Rails) that will fetch attribute data from
++ Create a JSON API (using Rails) that will fetch attribute data from the database for a given parcel ID or coordinate.

 + Build a front-end application that implements the following workflow: